Exploring Creation with Botany, 2nd Edition, is part of the award-winning Young Explorer Series, voted the #1 homeschool science curriculum.

 What is the Daily Schedule for Botany?

-We have provided a detailed daily schedule for Botany in the front of each Notebooking Journal and Junior Notebooking Journal.
+We have provided a detailed daily schedule for Botany in front of the Notebooking Journal.
 This schedule specifically outlines what to read and what activities to complete.

 This course is designed to be done 2 days a week, approximately 1 hour each day.
 The suggested daily schedule, found in the student Notebooking Journal, is for 28 weeks.
 We suggest you modify this schedule to fit your family’s specific needs.